Vídeo de formación portador IRP oficial - Versión en Español. ¿Estás listo para una auditoría? Podemos ayudarle con sus IRP

 We take your security seriously.
 Please do not enter personal information in the comments box.
 (Credit card numbers, Tax ID, PIN numbers, etc.)

 A USDOT number is required for any company that owns or operates a Commercial Vehicle with a GVWR (Gross Vehicle Weight Rating) of 10,001 lbs or more, transports cargo or a vehicle that transports 9 or more passengers in interstate commerce.
-A USDOT number is also required for any intrastate carriers hauling hazardous materials which require a safety permit.
+A USDOT number is also required for any intrastate carriers hauling hazardous materials that require a safety permit.

 In general, companies that do the following are required to have interstate operating authority (MC number) in addition to a DOT number: